liferay/liferay-docs/discover/portal/articles/04-forms/00-intro.markdown

 and adjust the [form
 layout](/discover/portal/-/knowledge_base/7-0/creating-advanced-forms#form-layouts)
 of the fields.
 These styling elements are enough for most forms.
-Over time, more features will be added to Liferay Forms so that DDL might someday become obsolete, in favor of a single form building application, Liferay Forms.
+Over time, more features will be added to Liferay Forms, and DDL might someday become obsolete, in favor of a single form building application.
 If you're a heavy user of DDL, don't worry, Liferay is committed to preserving and enhancing the features provided by DDL; they just might be moved to Liferay Forms.
 Now is the time to familiarize yourself with Liferay Forms and begin using it for all your form building needs, except for the narrow use cases described above.